 Sustainability efforts on the Grafton campus date back to 1990, and for years the group was named Green Grafton.

 The Green Team has put together an Eco-Guide for first-year students with information such as where to buy sustainable food, local farmer’s markets, composting, recycling, and more.
-(For example, did you know that Elm’s Cafe will give you a 25 cents discount when you bring a reusable mug for your coffee?)
 This guide is useful for all Grafton students who need to know their sustainable living options in the area!